 I glad you're with us.

-Right down our toll-free telephone number.
+Write down our toll-free telephone number.

-You want to be a part of the program.
+You want to be a part of the program?

-I um we're going to interview later in the program today.
+We're going to interview later in the program today.

-Um and I give the president a lot of credit for this.
+And I give the president a lot of credit for this.

-And, you know, he's literally been put in prison, and you know, the prosecutors are going after this guy because he they he murdered an unarmed incapacitated teenage ISIS detainee receiving medical aid in the city of Mosul.
+And, you know, the prosecutors are going after this guy because he murdered an unarmed, incapacitated teenage ISIS detainee receiving medical aid in the city of Mosul.

 You know, you got him.

-Then you got Christian Sassier, takes pictures of his submarine.
+He takes pictures of his submarine.

-Then you got Clint Laurence.
+Then you got Clinton Lawrence.

 And a week and a half prior, members of that platoon were killed by guys on motorcycles doing this.

-Then he makes the split second decision.
+Then he makes the split-second decision.

 What does he get for it?

-Thirty years in jail.
+30 years in jail.

-Now, the president to his credit has, you know, with the belief of due process, presumption of innocence, is moving Eddie Gallagher to a less restrictive confinement while he awaits his day in court.
+Now, the president, to his credit, has, you know, with the belief of due process, presumption of innocence, is moving Eddie Gallagher to a less restrictive confinement while he awaits his day in court.

 That's a long time to be in jail.